 - 1 tsp Coconut Oil, optional

-Add vanilla, baking powder, soda and flour.
+- Add vanilla, baking powder, soda and flour.
 If you think the batter is too thick, add a little milk.
-This depends on how big your eggs were.
+This depends on how big your eggs are.